andrewmarkle/andrewmarkle/README.md

 I'm a staff software engineer at [Fullscript](https://fullscript.com).

 I really ❤️ working in Ruby.
-I'm a father with 2 kids.
-I live in Ottawa, Canada.
+I'm a father with 2 kids and I live in Ottawa, Canada.

 <!--